ibdgc/idhub/docs/for-data-curators/troubleshooting-ingestion.md

 2.  **Locate the Problem Row**: Use the record number or the data in the error report to find the exact row in your source file.
 3.  **Correct the Data at the Source**: **Do not** edit the error report file.
 Always make corrections in your original CSV or Excel file.
 This ensures your source of truth is accurate for the future.
 4.  **Resubmit**: Once you have corrected the errors, resubmit the entire file for validation again.
 The system will re-process it.
-5.  **Ask for Help**: If you don't understand an error message or believe the error is incorrect, contact the IDHub system administrators.
+5.  **Ask for Help**: If you don't understand an error message or believe the error is incorrect, contact the IDhub system administrators.
 Provide them with the batch ID and the error message you received.